clinker-smith/VideoGames/README.md

 ## Installation

-You can install rclimateca from CRAN with:
+You can install VideoGames from CRAN with:

 ``` r
 install.packages("VideoGames")